 On March 20, 2015, the Texas Supreme Court in the Klumb v.
-Houston Municipal Employees Pension System case issued a decision confirming the authority of the System's Board to determine that persons employed by Houston First Corporation ("HFC"), Houston First Foundation ("HFF"), and CCSI, Inc. ("CCSI") constitute employees of the City of Houston for purposes of membership in the System's pension plan.
-Following unsuccessful attempts by the System to obtain compliance by the City with the Texas Supreme Court's ruling and its statutory duties to provide information and pay contributions into the plan for HFC, HFF and CCSI employees, the System filed Houston Municipal Employees Pension System v.
+Houston Municipal Employees Pension System case issued a decision confirming the authority of HMEPS's Board to determine that persons employed by Houston First Corporation ("HFC"), Houston First Foundation ("HFF"), and CCSI, Inc. ("CCSI") constitute employees of the City of Houston for purposes of membership in HMEPS's pension plan.
+Following unsuccessful attempts by HMEPS to obtain compliance by the City with the Texas Supreme Court's ruling and its statutory duties to provide information and pay contributions into the plan for HFC, HFF, and CCSI employees, HMEPS filed Houston Municipal Employees Pension System v.
 City of Houston et al., No. 2016-35252, in the 333rd Judicial District Court of Harris County, Texas against the City and its representatives.
 The lawsuit seeks, among other things, writs of mandamus compelling the City and its representatives to provide payroll and other information regarding the HFC, HFF, and CCSI employees and to make the contributions and pick up payments owed for those employees.
-On September 17, 2015, the City filed a counterclaim and third-party claim against the System and its Board alleging breach of agreement, violation of unspecified statutory provisions, and inverse condemnation.
-The City also subsequently filed a Plea to Jurisdiction, which the System disputed, alleging that the court did not have jurisdiction to hear the System's causes of action.
-The System and its Board denied the City has any viable claims, and that such claims are barred by, among other things, the Klumb decision.
-On October 9, 2015, a hearing was held in the 333rd district court on the City's Plea to the Jurisdiction.
+On September 17, 2015, the City filed a counterclaim and third-party claim against HMEPS and its Board alleging breach of agreement, violation of unspecified statutory provisions, and inverse condemnation.
+The City also subsequently filed a Plea to Jurisdiction, alleging that the court does not have jurisdiction to hear HMEPS' causes of action.
+HMEPS and its Board deny the City has any viable claims, and that such claims are barred by, among other things, the Klumb decision.
+On October 9, 2015, a hearing was held in the 333rd district court on the City's Plea to the Jurisdiction and HMEPS's motions for summary judgment.
 Following arguments of counsel, the court denied the City's Plea to the Jurisdiction.
-The City immediately appealed.
+The City immediately appealed before the court could hear HMEPS's motions for summary judgment.
 The appeal was assigned to the Fourteenth Court of Appeals.

-On November 22, 2016, the Fourteenth Court of Appeals reversed and rendered in part, remanded in part and affirmed in part the trial court's denial of the Plea to the Jurisdiction and provided the information specified in the Statute is subject to the Texas Public Information Act for HFC, HFF and CCSA employees.
-The court of appeals reversed that the City is legally obligated under an ultra vires cause of action to make contributions different than the Statute as modified by the Meet and Confer Agreement between the System and the City.
-The System filed a Motion for Rehearing on the last point.
+On November 22, 2016, the Fourteenth Court of Appeals reversed and rendered in part, remanded in part and affirmed in part the trial court's denial of the Plea to the Jurisdiction.
+The court of appeals reversed that the City representatives are legally obligated under an ultra vires cause of action to make contributions different than the Statute as modified by the Meet and Confer Agreement between HMEPS and the City.
+HMEPS filed a Motion for Rehearing on the last point.
 The City also filed a Motion for Rehearing on the court of appeals' decision.
 The Court of Appeals denied both motions for rehearing.

-The System filed a Petition for Review with the Texas Supreme Court on whether the System can maintain an ultra vires action against the City and its officials for their failure to pay pension contributions according to the rates and groups specified by the Meet and Confer Agreement.
-The City filed its own Petition for Review seeking reversal of the court of appeals' ruling that the City is subject to ultra vires actions for making contributions and providing employee information under the Statute for enforcement of the Texas Public Information Act.
+HMEPS filed a Petition for Review with the Texas Supreme Court on whether HMEPS can maintain an ultra vires action against the City and its officials for their failure to pay pension contributions according to the rates and groups specified by the Meet and Confer Agreement.
+The City filed its own Petition for Review seeking reversal of the court of appeals' ruling that the City is subject to ultra vires actions for making contributions and providing employee information under the Statute and for enforcement of the Texas Public Information Act.
 The Texas Supreme Court granted the dueling Petitions for Review and then heard oral arguments on March 20, 2018.
-On June 8, 2018, the Court affirmed the Court of Appeals rulings in denying the City's review and reversed the Court of Appeals as to the System's ability to bring ultra vires claims against the City for its failure to make contribution payments for the HFC, HFF and CCSI employees.
+On June 8, 2018, the Court affirmed the Court of Appeals rulings in denying the City's review and reversed the Court of Appeals as to HMEPS ability to bring ultra vires claims against the City for its failure to make contribution payments for the HFC, HFF and CCSI employees.
 The Court also found the City is not immune as to these claims.
-The City did not seek rehearing, and the case has been remanded to the trial court for further proceedings on the System's mandamus claims as to the City and its officials.
+The City did not seek rehearing.